INSTRUCTIONS FOR AUTHORS

 Authors who are not native English speakers may appreciate assistance with grammar, vocabulary, and style.
 This can improve the accuracy and facilitate the communication with other scientists and reviewers.
 Some companies provide revising, editing, and proofreading services for scientific and medical research documents are listed:

-Please note that Quantitative Biology does not use these services and will not guarantee the quality of their work.
+Please note that QB does not use these services and will not guarantee the quality of their work.